statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ### Skipping Confirmation

-Or maybe you wish to skip the user prompt and always install a given module, using modules to better organize larger starter kit configs.
+Or maybe you wish to skip the user prompt and always install a given module, using modules to better organize larger Starter Kit configs.
 To do this, simply set `prompt` to false.

 ```yaml
 modules: